nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * `<Meeting Name>` should be a single word with no whitespace character.
 * Scheduling a meeting will modify only your (main user's) timetable, to be busy at the specified time slot.
 Timetables of other contacts will not be modified.
-* You cannot schedule a meeting if your timetable is busy at the specified time slot.
-When Free will remind you to check your timetable if you try to schedule a meeting during a time slot which you are busy for.
+> :information_source: You cannot schedule a meeting if your timetable is busy at the specified time slot.
+WhenFree will remind you to check your timetable if you try to schedule a meeting during a time slot which you are busy for.